 HRA Exemption

-Calculate taxable and tax-free House Rent Allowance.
+Calculate the taxable and tax-exempt portion of your House Rent Allowance.

 Calculation Summary